movalex/rpi-jupyter-julia/README.md

 This notebook server equipped with with Python 3.6.3 (Berryconda3 for Raspberry Pi installation) and it uses resin/rpi-raspbian:jessie as base image.
 These packages are installed:

+You can also play with the latest JupyterLab 0.31, just replace `tree` to `lab` in notebook URL.

     cython flask h5py numexpr pandas pillow pycrypto pytables scikit-learn scipy sqlalchemy sympy beautifulsoup4 bokeh cloudpickle dill matplotlib scikit-image seaborn statsmodels vincent xlrd nltk

-It also has latest [iJulia 0.6.2](https://julialang.org/) notebook with all incredible stuff it goes with.
+It also has latest [Julia 0.6.2](https://julialang.org/) notebook with all incredible stuff it goes with.
 Have fun making plots with your Raspberry Pi. `Pyplot`, `Distributions`, `HDF5` and `Rdatasets` packages are preinstalled and compiled.

 You can easily install additional packages manually via `conda install` or `pip install`.